FlitIsScuffed/About-me-/README.md

 ![37f7afd0532b7cda04033e5bd152a5a5](https://github.com/user-attachments/assets/93a92b85-bdcc-4d67-a5e8-fa9151bd8c77)

-(7): Response to "Why is mentally and bodily separate ages!?"
+(7):"Why is mentally and bodily separate ages!?"
 You could figure it out yourself but whatever..
 Short answer; I bacially grew up a lot quicker mentally than I am bodily.
 Use Google or something if you want a full on detailed answer.

 ![4b83096f7506ad3f1a4b6c0cb417ba80](https://github.com/user-attachments/assets/dc3f480f-2b9e-43f4-9197-6c430febbd6b)